offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 You can push objects into each other without putting them under the same assembly, but it'll complain during slicing.
 ```

 Alternatively, two objects can be repositioned and reoriented such that they touch each other using the assembly tool (Prepare screen's toolbar button 12, keyboard shortcut Y).
-The assembly tool opens a open a pop-up used to target how and where the objects touch.
+The assembly tool opens a pop-up used to target how and where the objects touch.

 ![Bambu Studio Prepare screen assemble parameters](bambu_studio_prepare_assemble_parameters.png)

-The assembly tool has two **Mode**: options
+The assembly tool has two **Mode** options:

 * **Point and Point Assembly**: Touches objects on specific points (e.g., vertex).

   Click on a point on the first object and click on point on the second object.
-The first point should highlight as cyan while the second fact should highlight as purple, and sections 2 and 3 of the screenshot should update to indicate that a selection's been made.
+The first point should highlight as cyan while the second face should highlight as purple, and sections 2 and 3 of the screenshot should update to indicate that a selection's been made.
 From there, XYZ coordinate fields should show up in the dialog.
 Set those fields to 0 to bring the points together.

 * **Face and Face Assembly**: Touches objects on specific faces.

   Click on a face of the first object and click on a face of the second object.
-The first face should highlight as cyan while the second fact should highlight as purple, and sections 2 and 3 of the screenshot should update to indicate that a selection's been made.
+The first face should highlight as cyan while the second face should highlight as purple, and sections 2 and 3 of the screenshot should update to indicate that a selection's been made.
 From there, the ...

   * **Parallel** button will reorient the objects so the selected faces are parallel.
   * **Center coincidence** button will bring the selected faces together.